-Solvent too slow or viscosity too high, use temperature different from mix temperature, coating applied too heavily, or rotated inadequately.
+Solvent too slow or viscosity too high, use temperature different from mix temperature, the coating applied too heavily or rotated inadequately.

-Low density area in substrate, contaminated coating/solvent, solvent attacking substrate, basecoat too thin.
+Low-density area in a substrate, contaminated coating/solvent, solvent attacking substrate, basecoat too thin.

-Silicone or other contaminant on substrate or in coating, over-reduced paint, use of epoxy coatings.
+Silicone or other contaminants on a substrate or in the coating, over-reduced paint, use of epoxy coatings.